Go to page content

 In 1978, Dr Eddy Levin published a study in the Journal of Prosthetic Dentistry on the relationship between dental aesthetics and the golden proportion.
 Levin explains that the golden ratio can determine the ideal size, shape, proportions, and alignment of teeth.

 On his official website, Dr Levin emphasises that the four front teeth are “the most significant part of the smile” and that “they are in the golden proportion to each other.”
 Given his findings, the doctor created the golden mean gauge.
-The instrument allows cosmetic dentists to accurately measure a patient’s teeth and propose corrections in line with the golden ratio.
+The instrument allows cosmetic dentists to measure a patient’s teeth and propose corrections in line with the golden ratio.
 Ultimately, the ideal smile for you would be the one that best suits your face.
 The golden ratio is only there to guide the process.

-How to Get a Nicer Smile
+How to get a nicer smile

 A woman brushing her teeth in front of the mirror while smiling.